rmb938/gw2groups/README.md

 ### Feature TODO's

-List of Features I would like to implement
+List of Features I would like to implement, these are not in priority order

 If you see a feature not on this list feel free to make an Issue.

+- [ ] Expose HTTP API
+- [ ] Web UI
+    * Requires HTTP API
+    * I'm not a web developer so if someone wants to work on this let me know
+- [ ] BlishHUD UI
+    * Requires HTTP API
+    * I'm not a C# developer so if someone wants to work on this let me know
 - [ ] Large Community Private LFG
     * Currently, LFG create matches across all of Discord
     * Allow communities to make their own matching queues